 CS discipline and application route: The CS Master’s programme is organised by the following schools within Aalto University: School of Arts, Design and Architecture, School of Business and School of Chemical Engineering.
 The eligibility criteria, application requirements and the route taken for submitting your application depends on your background and the CS discipline to which you are applying.

 Please pay attention.
-For the intake of 2021, the application is possible via three routes:
+The application is possible via three routes:

 - via Department of Design/School of Arts, Design and Architecture